okopanja/SharkPlanner/Development/README.md

 2. determine what identifier is needed for your module.
 No official documentation exists, but this is the best unofficial source I could find: https://github.com/pydcs/dcs/blob/bbd92f7c3aa67a8b6f7e1bb1f5534580ca05e892/tools/pydcs_export.lua#L213
 3. determine what is the device ID of entry device.
 Read Mods\aircraft\F-16C\Cockpit\Scripts\devices.lua and figure out what is the device ID.
 4. determine which ID codes correspond to the each command (button, lever, dial, switch, etc) from Read Mods\aircraft\F-16C\Cockpit\Scripts\command_defs.lua.
 Entries in this file are typically: 1. not unique per device, 2. calculated in runtime (no explicit value stated).
 3. typically they start with 3000 and get incremented with each listing in line
-5. Carefully read [Development/MyModuleTemplate/init.lua] and [Development/MyModuleTemplate/MyModuleCommandGenerator.lua]
+5. Carefully read [module init script](Development/MyModuleTemplate/init.lua) and [Development/MyModuleTemplate/MyModuleCommandGenerator.lua]

 ## Development environment setup
 1. Remove any installed version of SharkPlanner.
 See main [README.md] on how to uninstall